Austin243/layer-toolkit/README.md

 # Layer Toolkit

-Layer Toolkit converts the original collection of single-file scripts into a reusable Python package for building layered VASP inputs and analysing electronic localisation function (ELF) and bonding characteristics.
+Layer Toolkit is a reusable Python package for building layered VASP inputs and analysing electronic localisation function (ELF) and bonding characteristics.

 ## Installation